elsaelsa95/AnimeCollectionProject/README.md

 ## Collection List Page

 ### Collection list info.
-[ ] As a user, I can see list of collection that already added.
+[x] As a user, I can see list of collection that already added.

 Acceptance Criteria:
-- [ ] Show all collections at once on initial load page.
+- [x] Show all collections at once on initial load page.
-- [ ] Each collection item should show collection name.
+- [x] Each collection item should show collection name.
 - [ ] Each collection item should show anime cover/banner from the firstly added anime.
 If no anime added yet, use default image as cover/banner.
-- [ ] User can click the collection item, and will redirect to Collection Detail page.
+- [x] User can click the collection item, and will redirect to Collection Detail page.
-- [ ] The collections in this list should be persist even after a full page reload.
+- [x] The collections in this list should be persist even after a full page reload.

 ### Remove Collection
-[ ] As a user, I can remove collection from Collection List page.
+[x] As a user, I can remove collection from Collection List page.

 Acceptance Criteria:
-- [ ] Show “Remove” button on each collection item/card.
+- [x] Show “Remove” button on each collection item/card.
-- [ ] Add confirmation modal/popup when user click Remove button, with collection name info.
+- [x] Add confirmation modal/popup when user click Remove button, with collection name info.
 - [ ] After remove finished, collection list should be updated without reloading the page.

 ### Add Collection

-[ ] As a user, I can add collection from Collection List page.
+[x] As a user, I can add collection from Collection List page.

 Acceptance Criteria:
-- [ ] Show “Add a Collection” button on top of Collection List page.
+- [x] Show “Add a Collection” button on top of Collection List page.
-- [ ] When button clicked, show modal/popup to fill collection name (collection name should be unique) and submit as new collection.
+- [x] When button clicked, show modal/popup to fill collection name (collection name should be unique) and submit as new collection.
 - [ ] After submit finished, new collection should automatically added to the list without reloading Collection List page.
 - [ ] Collection Name must unique
 - [ ] Collection Name doesn’t have special Char

-### Edit Collection
+### Edit Collection (Optional)
 [ ] As a user, I can edit collection name from Collection List page.

 Acceptance Criteria: